 You can get a “contractor special” for less than $75.
 But everything from the working parts to the quality of the glazing will likely be low quality.
 And don’t expect a powerful flush from a cheap toilet.
 You’re going to use your toilet every day for years, so get a good one.
 Plan to spend $100 to $500 for a gravity toilet and $225 to $600 for a pressure-assist model.

 Home centers offer some but not all of the top-ranked toilets.
+Click here to check out the latest Home Depot toilets.
 For the widest selections in makes and models, visit bathroom showrooms and check online retailers.

 Custom seats and unusual flush mechanisms add a cool factor, but they’ll cost you time, money and frustration if they ever need replacing.
 A replacement custom seat, for example, costs more than $100 (if you can even find one years later).

 If a sweating, dripping toilet tank has been a problem with your current can, choose a pressure-assist model.
 Since the water is held inside an inner tank, the outer tank won’t sweat.
 Or if you prefer a gravity toilet, order one with factory-installed tank insulation for an additional $50 to $100 (depending on the model).